cbirajdar/rabbitmq-docker/README.md

 ### Build

 - ```git clone git@github.com:cbirajdar/rabbitmq-docker.git```
-- Run ```docker build -t cbirajdar/rabbitmq .``` in the root directory
+- Run ```docker pull cbirajdar/rabbitmq``` to pull the image from DockerHub or Run ```docker build -t cbirajdar/rabbitmq .``` in the root directory
   - If you don't have docker installed, follow the guide here - https://docs.docker.com/engine/installation/
-- Make sure that the docker image is built successfully
+- Make sure that the docker image is pulled/built successfully
   - Run ```docker images``` to verify that the built images shows up in the local repository

 ### Run